 Zeno Agency Ltd is a London-based literary agency specialising in Science Fiction, Fantasy, Horror.
 We are also expanding into other genres, such as crime and thrillers, women’s fiction and young adult fiction.
 Authors seeking representation should refer to our submission guidelines.
 We represent a top-drawer range of authors, both as primary agent and in association with a number of well-known agencies abroad.
 Our list comprises major brand-names, high profile award winners, talented debut authors and prestigious literary estates.

 Founded in 2008, the company is solely run by John Berlyne.
 Zeno is a member of the Association of Author’s Agents and an affiliate member of SFWA.
-In late 2019, we welcomed Kristina Perez as an Associate Agent.
 In 2020, Zeno expanded again, when Stevie Finegan joined as a Junior Agent.

 For Rights and Permissions, please refer to the individual client pages or contact us directly through the usual channels.